By sheer chance the day I am writing this blog post is also World Asthma Day.

 Asthma – intrinsic, extrinsic, allergic and Exercise Induced.
 Responds very well to the Buteyko method.
 Clinical trials showed that asthmatics can expect up to 96% reduction in reliever medication within three months of starting a course of intruction. “

-You can watch a video showing you how to do Buteyko Breathing on YouTube here:
+You can watch a video explaining What is Buteyko Breathing? on YouTube here:

 If you search YouTube there are loads of videos to watch which will give you an idea what this technique is all about.